 Many individuals with end-stage renal disease find that Medicare is their secondary payer during a 30-month coordination period.
 This period starts when people with end-stage renal disease first become eligible for Medicare, even if they don’t sign up for it.
 Medicare Secondary Payer rules apply to the following people with end-stage renal disease in the 30-month coordination period:

-- Americans covered by a GHP (current or former employees)
+- Americans covered by an employer plan (current or former employees)

 - Americans covered by a COBRA plan

-Example: Ivan found his GHP was the primary payer of his medical bills while he underwent treatments like dialysis for the first 30 months after being diagnosed with end-stage renal disease.
+Example: Ivan found his employer health plan was the primary payer of his medical bills while he underwent treatments like dialysis for the first 30 months after being diagnosed with end-stage renal disease.
 He responded well to the treatment, and though his prognosis didn’t change, he lived for 36 months.
 Medicare became the primary payer for the final six months of his life.